browserify/browserify/readme.md

 ## b.on('file', function (file, id, parent) {})
 ## b.pipeline.on('file', function (file, id, parent) {})

-When a file is browserifyresolved for the bundle, the bundle emits a `'file'` event with the full `file` path, the `id` string passed to `require()`, and the `parent` object used by [browser-resolve](https://github.com/defunctzombie/node-browser-resolve).
+When a file is resolved for the bundle, the bundle emits a `'file'` event with the full `file` path, the `id` string passed to `require()`, and the `parent` object used by [browser-resolve](https://github.com/defunctzombie/node-browser-resolve).